 When a sudden, inexplicable illness affects a child’s health, getting an accurate diagnosis, proper treatment and support can make all the difference.
 This has proven to be especially true in the case of two complex, related syndromes known as Pediatric Acute-onset Neuropsychiatric Syndrome (PANS) and Pediatric Autoimmune Neuropsychiatric Disorder Associated with Streptococcal Infections (PANDAS).
-Since 2012, child and adolescent psychiatrist Kiki Chang, MD, and pediatric rheumatologist Jennifer Frankovich, MD, have been evaluating and treating children in our PANS service.
+Since 2012, pediatric rheumatologist Jennifer Frankovich, MD, and child psychiatrists Kiki Chang, MD, and Margo Thienemann, MD, have been evaluating and treating children in our PANS service.
 Here they describe these syndromes and offer some helpful insights.

 What are PANS and PANDAS?

 PANS is a clinical diagnosis given to children who have a dramatic – almost overnight – onset of neuropsychiatric symptoms including Obsessive Compulsive Disorder (OCD) and/or eating disorder.
 Children may become moody, irritable and anxious and have difficulty with schoolwork.
 The cause of PANS is unknown in most cases but is thought to be triggered by infections, metabolic disturbances, and other inflammatory reactions.
 Like PANS, children with PANDAS have an acute onset – within 2 to 3 days – of neuropsychiatric symptoms, specifically OCD and/or tics (involuntary, purposeless movements).
 However, PANDAS patients test positive for a known trigger, such as strep throat, peri-anal strep or scarlet fever.
 Like PANS patients, they also suffer from uncontrollable emotions, irritability, anxiety and poor academic performance and deterioration in handwriting skills.
 To date, PANDAS is the only known subset of PANS, but we may discover more in the future.